 Q. How many letters of recommendation should I ask for?

 A. Three letters of recommendation are required and no more than four are allowed.
-Often, one of the three should be from the Department Chair in your specialty.
+We suggest identifying 4 letter writers to make sure you have the 3 required ones on time.
+At times, one of the three should be from the Department Chair in your specialty.
 If you are applying for both an advanced specialty and a preliminary year you may send some of the letters for your advanced specialty to your preliminary programs, with at least one letter from a Medicine faculty member.

 Q. What information do letter writers need in order to write a letter for residency?

-A. ERAS Cover Sheet, Instructions for San Francisco Match Letters of Recommendation, AAMC identification number
+If you are applying for Ophthalmology see:, Instructions for San Francisco Match Letters of Recommendation,

 Q. Who makes a good letter of recommendation writer for the residency application?